Difference Between Utopia and Dystopia

 4. Utopia is a systematic society.
 It is not controlled by constructed government systems.
 Whereas dystopia is governed by a tyrannical government.

 5. In a utopia, citizens preserve nature, but in a dystopia, nature is destroyed.
-Humans become dehumanized in dystopia and are often shown to be led by robots and computers.
+Humans become dehumanized in dystopia and are shown to be led by robots and computers.

 Difference Between Utopia and Dystopia